soumya-197/soumya-197/README.md

 **✨ABOUT ME✨**

+🦋 Upcoming SWE at Google

+🦋 Ex-SWE Intern 2025 at Google

 🦋 I am a Computer Science and Engineering Undergraduate at **Madhav Institute of Technology, Gwalior.**

 🦋 I love Competitive Programming, Web development and learning new skills.